ad3ller/emonitor/README.rst

     $ emonitor set simulate --key db --value simulate_2018

-`generate` will initialise a database with a table that has columns that match the configured sensor names,
+The sub-command `generate` creates an SQLite database for a given instrument with a table called `data` that has columns that match its sensor names,

 .. code-block:: bash